ryan-serpico/sa-popular-pools/README.md

 ## About the data

 The data was provided by the City of San Antonio's Parks and Recreation Department through an open records request sent through the city's [records request portal](https://www.sa.gov/Directory/Departments/CE/Open-Records-Request) on January 27, 2023.
 The department returned the data to me on February 15, 2023.
+You can look up my request using `ORR No: W498678-012723`.

 The data returned to me included pool visitation numbers broken down by age and pool for fiscal years 2018 through 2022 for both outdoor and indoor pools.